lsbardel/python-stdnet/docs/source/examples/query.rst

 Query your Data
 ============================

-The most powerful feature of stdnet is a comprehensive API for querying your data in an efficient and elegant way.
+The most powerful feature of :mod:`stdnet` is a comprehensive API for querying, searching and sorting your data in an efficient and elegant way.
 To retrieve objects from your data server, you construct a :class:`Query` via a :class:`Manager` on your model class or via a :class:`Session`.
 A :class:`Query` represents a collection of rules to aggregate objects from your model.

 In the following tutorial, it is assumed the models are registered with a backend dataserver so that the default :class:`Manager` is available.
 Alternatively, one can use the :ref:`session api <model-session>`.

 Retrieving all objects